AdrisGithub/gpui/README.md

 # Additional Info
 Just learning go and just needed a quick terminal ui music player aka. the bad code was foreseeable.

+When pausing the current time still traverses because playerctl is kinda garbage and I am too lazy to deal with that error rn